 Emotional Intelligence is the defining characteristic of exceptional leaders

-Over the last twenty years our organization, the IHHP, has delivered keynotes and training to tens of thousands of people and hundreds of organizations.
+Over the last twenty years our organization, IHHP, has delivered keynotes and training to tens of thousands of people and hundreds of organizations.
 The list of organizations we have worked with includes many of the world’s leading companies and institutions as well as a great number of small and medium-sized clients.

 Asking people to reflect on exceptional leaders as a source of motivation to become one themselves